 Michelle is married with four children - Ana, Hindya, Bille and Markos.
 The Dickinson family have a sense of adventure and love of life.
 They particularly enjoy the outdoors, family holidays, making friends, good weather, camping and exploring and are delighted to be at OWIS.

-As a parent, one of the most important decisions you will make for your child is the decision to enrol your child in a pre-education programme.
-With multiple early childhood education philosophies such as Reggio Emilia and Montessori, there is much to consider when selecting a preschool or daycare in Singapore.
+As a parent, one of the most important decisions you will make for your child is the decision to enrol your child in a preschool programme.
+With multiple early childhood education philosophies such as Reggio Emilia and Montessori, there is much to consider when selecting a preschool or kindergarten in Singapore.
 Parents need to be confident that they have found the best match for their child, not only with regards to the academic aspects of their education but also relating to the environment and activities that the school offers.

 OWIS follows the IB Primary Years Programme (PYP), a curriculum framework that includes an “Early Years” component designed for preschool-age children prior to the start of primary schooling.
 This programme teaches children to be inquisitive learners, to ask questions and to dig deeper into topics.
 It helps make learning fun through play.
 It focuses on the personal growth of each child and is catered to their needs; encompassing emotional, physical and cultural values as well as academic requirements.
 The programme as a whole gives our young learners the basic skills to become lifelong learners who are equipped to thrive in this rapidly changing world.